kovidgoyal/kitty/docs/kittens/ssh.rst

 The ssh kitten is a thin wrapper around the traditional `ssh <https://man.openbsd.org/ssh>`__ command line program and supports all the same options and arguments and configuration.
-In most scenarios it is in fact a drop in replacement for ``ssh``.
+In interactive usage scenarios it is a drop in replacement for ``ssh``.
 To try it out, simply run:

 .. code-block:: sh